manelsaddouki/Website-Scraper-Project/README.md

 ### The development phases:

-\-**Idealization and planning**: All the parts mentioned above summarize this phase.
+ 1. **Idealization and planning**: All the parts mentioned above summarize this phase.
 During this period, I selected the project I will work on, the topic I will analyze, the tools I will use, and the functional flow I will go through.

-\-**Web scraping code development**: During this phase, I develop Python code that uses libraries to read the websites’ content, and extract data.
+ 2. **Web scraping code development**: During this phase, I develop Python code that uses libraries to read the websites’ content, and extract data.
 The data will be saved for example in the pandas dataframe for future use

-\-**Data visualizing code development**: My second part of the code will be to develop plot graphs that can help me in my analysis.
+ 3. **Data visualizing code development**: My second part of the code will be to develop plot graphs that can help me in my analysis.
 These plots are line/ bars/ pie charts..
 For instance, PIB and Unemployment indexes will be visualized in a way we can get the necessary insights.

-\-**Data Analysis**: During this part, a clear analysis will be done based on the data and graphs we presented.
+ 4. **Data Analysis**: During this part, a clear analysis will be done based on the data and graphs we presented.
 This step will permit us to present an economic report about our country.

 This code can be used for academic researchers who work on socio-economic-related topics.
 It also serves non-government organizations such as OECD for policy recommendations.